scottiepowell/gh-pages-blog.github.io/_posts/2022-06-23-moving-disks-with-qm-command.md.md

    > 1070 is the VM ID
    > scsi0 is the disk you want to move
 - barra-usb-4tb-vm is the directory that the USB storage is configured under, this can be found from command line
-   > type the following command 'cat /etc/pve/storage.cfg'
+   > type the following command'cat /etc/pve/storage.cfg'
    > output will be all the storage locations, below is the directory that i've created with additional details

-'''
    dir: barra-usb-4tb-vm
    path /mnt/4tb-barracuda
    content rootdir,images,vztmpl
    nodes proxmox1
    prune-backups keep-all=1
    shared 0
-'''

 Format, for this particular VM i want to change the format from RAW to qcow2, we can do this with the --format option